 In this option, majors investigate cross-cultural interactions at different levels: local, national, and transnational.
 Students engage in such issues as cosmopolitanism; international and global flows of images, ideas, and people; questions of identity; changing assumptions of what it means to be indigenous and foreign; globalization and technology; and the impact of globalization on cultures.

-IS majors must complete 10-12 courses (35 credits) beyond the prerequisite courses.
-There are three parts to the IS major:
+IS majors must complete 35 credits (10–12 courses) beyond the prerequisite courses.
+There are four (4) parts to the IS major:

-Electives (2-4 issues courses from any of the four IS options).
+- Electives (2–4 issues courses from any of the three IS options).

-Core, issues, and elective courses will make up the 35 credits required for the major.
-Students may take these courses while completing the final prerequisites.
-See the IS website for specific and updated course offerings.
+Students may take area studies, core, issues, and elective courses while completing prerequisites.
+See the International Studies website for specific and updated course offerings.

 The variety of courses from which to choose and the flexibility of the major are premised on the wide range of students interests and preparation.
 Therefore, students should bear in mind: